cspannos/native-rollups-website/docs/a_faq.md

 - **Integration with Offchain Proofs:** Balancing on-chain simplicity with offchain proof diversity introduces challenges in managing prover load and maintaining decentralized verification.

-- **Adoption Hurdles:** Shifting from established rollup models to a native execution paradigm may require significant community and developer education.
+- **Adoption Hurdles:** Shifting from established rollup models to a native execution paradigm may require significant community and developer education and coordination.#

 ### How will security be ensured during the development and deployment of native rollups?